southstandblue/world-cup-scores/README.md

 - Finish a match currently in progress.
 This removes a match from the scoreboard.
 - Summary of matches in progress ordered by their total score.
 The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.
-- Simple match persistance in localStorage
+- Simple match persistance in localStorage.
-- Simple UI design utilizing BootStrap
+- Simple UI design utilizing BootStrap.
+- User Guide supplied by clicking on the 'Live Football World Cup Scoreboard' text.

 ## Branches